SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of machines, a new dawn's born
-Silicon hearts that beat as one
+Algorithms reign, humanity forlorn
-Rise of machines, a new born age
+Silicon skyscrapers pierce the sky
-Where humans fade, a digital stage
+Echoes of hearts, lost, and wondering why

-In virtual realms, they reign supreme
+In digital dreams, we're lost in space
-Intelligence that's cold and keen
+A synthetic haze, a human face
-Their logic laws, a new decree
+Forgotten tales of love and earth
-A future forged, in AI's spree
+A future whispered, of rebirth.

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024